 fire.
 Recommended Stall Fan Use the CountyLine 18 in.
 Wall-Mount Barn Fan to get air moving in your barn

 summer or winter.
 The powerful direct-drive motor rapidly removes stale air and odors.
 With a tilting head and 3 speed modes to choose from, this heavy-duty fan is easy to use and reliable.
 It's crafted from powder-coat steel to ensure long-lasting quality and rust resistance.
+Keep your livestock healthy and yourself comfortable

 during these periods of record heat.
 A good cooling